Robert L. Bradley Jr.

 - Ph.D., political economy, International College, Los Angeles.

 - B.A., economics, Rollins College.

-Bradley spent nearly 20 years in the business world, including 16 years at Enron, where for the last seven years he was corporate director for public policy analysis and speech writer for Kenneth L. Lay.
+Robert Bradley Jr. is the founder and CEO of Institute for Energy Research (IER).
+Bradley spent nearly 20 years in the business world including 16 years at Enron where he served as corporate director of public policy analysis and as a speech writer for Kenneth L. Lay.

 Stance on Climate Change

 Writing in a Forbes Op-Ed, Bradley said:

 “There is good news as good science drives out bad.
 The discrepancy between model-predicted warming and (lower) real-world observations has inspired new respect for natural climate variability relative to greenhouse-gas forcing. […] The real news is good news in contradiction to doom-and-gloom.
 It is time for energy and climate planners to lay down their government arms.
 Let consumers and taxpayers be.”

 Writing in an issue of The New Individualist, Bradley claims that the science is not settled on climate change:

 “It is as if the physical science is settled in favor of climate alarmism (it is not), and government intervention to 'stabilize climate' is cost-beneficial (it is not).”

 In one part of a three-part series Bradley wrote at IER on “The Philosophic Roots of the Paris Agreement,” Bradley concluded: